Please note: our service opening hours are Monday to Friday between 9am and 5pm.

 When an application is successful, a cheque for a one-off grant will usually be made payable to the company providing the equipment or service.
 Payment of regular allowances will be arranged to suit the older person.

-Where an applicant may be eligible for help from a benevolent charity connected with a particular trade or occupation, Supporting Friends will suggest an application to that charity in the first instance.
+Where an applicant may be eligible for help from a benevolent charity connected with a particular trade or occupation, we will suggest an application to that charity in the first instance.
 However, contributions may be made towards expensive items jointly with other charities.

 Who do we help?